Free CRT TV Recycling returns in 2018 for MI

 What can I do to help?

 ATR is working closely with the MDEQ to expand the program throughout the state and they need your help spreading the word to their local municipalities the program is returning for 2018.
-ATR also needs other covered devices like computers, tablets, cell phones, printers and flat panels to help fill their quota and keep the program free.
-Collectors interested in offering this free service to their customers and/or residents are encouraged to contact Brodie@ATReCycle.com for more details.
-ATR works with a growing list of recycling companies throughout the state to provide this free service and if you’re still being charged for CRTs and other covered devices then you should contact them directly for more details.
-“The fee based programs aren’t working very well” said Ehresman.
+ATR also needs other covered devices like computers, tablets, cell phones, and flat panels to help fill their quota and keep the program free.
+“The fee based programs need a little help” said Ehresman.
 “We’re seeing a significant increase in participation and materials collected when we offer a free option to communities that have been charging a fee for this service” continues Ehresman.
 “The majority of what we collect is the old CRT TVs that haven’t been manufactured for over a decade” said Ehresman “and we need them all rounded up and processed before the funding expires or is shifted to newer technologies like flat panel devices”.
 Michiganders appreciate a good deal and if ATR has come up with an innovative way to provide a free option for consumer electronic recycling let’s show our support and participate.
 Visit ATReCycle.com to chat with them live for more details or contact their Grand Rapids office at 616-452-7779.